Skip to main content

 We also offer the following discounts for Kingston University alumni:

-Applicants to any of the CRMEP MA programmes will be considered automatically for one of three prize scholarships, so long as they apply before the end of April in any given academic year.
-These scholarships are worth £2000 each, and are awarded as a partial fee waiver.
+Applicants to any of the CRMEP MA programmes will be considered automatically for one of two prize scholarships, so long as they apply before the end of April in any given academic year.
+These scholarships are worth £5,000 each, and are awarded as a partial fee waiver.

 The campus at Penrhyn Road is a hive of activity, housing the main student restaurant, the extensive learning resources centre (LRC), and a host of teaching rooms and lecture theatres.